 I have flown lately for more than 4 hours and I found it dreadful.

-No leg-space (and I’m not a tall guy…), no elbow-space (and I’m not a pushy person), impossible to take a nap unless you have the vertebrae of a snake and ditto neck (hence: none worth mentioning).
+No leg-space (and I’m not a tall guy…), no elbow-space (and I’m not a pushy person), generic nausea and headache after being in a pressurized cabin for prolonged periods of time, impossible to take a nap unless you have the vertebrae of a snake and ditto neck (hence: none worth mentioning).

 Further, I’m not a fan of Christmas.